Extended Reality System (XRS): What it is, Costs, Pros and Cons

 - What are the components of your XRS? (i.e., is it one piece of software, or do I need additional services or hardware to make it work?)

 - Can I use the XRS to update my content?

 - Can the XRS host my existing content?

 - What VR headsets does the XRS work with?

 An XRS vendor should be able to answer those questions, allowing you to find the XRS that’s best for your organization.

 Considering the wide range of features an XRS can offer, the next logical questions are, “How much does an XRS cost?” and “What are the benefits?”

-Your total cost will depend on the amount of XRS licenses you purchase, which typically run between $10 – $20 per month.
+Your total cost will depend on the amount of XRS licenses you purchase, which typically run between $20 – $30 per month or more.
 You’ll need to account for one license per device and a baseline fee for a web-accessed portal.
 A software subscription often adheres to economies of scale; the more licenses you purchase, the less you pay per license.